 Not sure how a financial decision you make today will affect your future finances?
 Do a what-if analysis to see how spending or saving money affects your financial planning.

-What-If scenarios are used to examine how spending, saving or investing money will affect your finances in the future.
-For example, buying a new car may seem perfectly affordable right now, but plugging income and expenses into a what-if scenario can reveal that the auto loan payment will put your financial plan into the red.
+What-if analyses are used to examine how spending, saving, taxes or investing money will affect your finances in the future by comparing two or more financial scenarios.
+For example, buying a new car may seem perfectly affordable right now, but plugging income and expenses into a what-if analysis tool can reveal that the auto loan payment will put your financial plan into the red next year.

-Another example of a what-if scenario is analyzing how different levels of monthly contributions a tax sheltered retirement fund will affect your spending with reduced income now, and how it will affect spending with increased income in your retirement years.
+Another example of a what-if analysis is taking a look at how different levels of monthly contributions a 401k or other retirement fund will reduce your income now, and how it will affect spending with increased income in your retirement years.

-Some examples of personal finance events used in what-if scenarios:
+Some examples of personal finance events used in what-if analysis:

-- cutting down on trips to the coffee shop
+- Cutting down on trips to the coffee shop or on hobby spending.

-Businesses use what-if scenarios to determine the effect different costs or investments have on profit and other financial indicators.
-A business may use a what-if scenario to analyze the financial effects of different pricing models, warehousing options, number of employees or raw materials options.
+Businesses use what-if analyses to determine how different costs or investments will affect profit and other financial indicators.
+A business may also use these scenarios to examine different pricing models, warehousing options, number of employees or raw materials options.